Swing Around: Technical Park

+Zamperla

+Zamperla's Gryphon model has a setting that works quite similarly to a HUSS Swing Around, alternating seats from side-to-side, however it only accommodates one person per rider vehicle, unlike other models which usually accommodate two or more, as well as having an over-the-shoulder restraint, while most rides of this type use lap bars.

-Unknown Manufacturers
+Unknown manufacturers

 There are many rides that appear to be similar to the Huss Swing Around which currently have unknown manufacturers.
 These rides operate in the manner of a Swing Around except they possess features, which make them different than the Huss Swing Around such as restraint styles, car shapes, and the amount of arms on the ride.
 The Swing Around rides with unknown ride manufacturers will be given the unknown ride manufacturer title until more information is retrieved.